-Essentially, 2.1 audio consists of left and right speakers.
+Essentially, 2.1 audio consists of the left and right speakers.
 It’s the most common type of sound system today, although it’s quickly being phased out by more advanced technologies.
-If you have a pair of two external speakers with a subwoofer, chances are they’re using 2.1 channel.
-Otherwise, they’re probably using a 2.0 audio channel.
+If you have a pair of two external speakers with a subwoofer, chances are they’re using 2.1 channels.
+Otherwise, they’re probably using 2.0 audio channels (regular stereo).

 Another important thing about 5.1 soundbars is most of them use HDMI ARC for audio.
 Although you don’t need to buy a new HDMI cable, you do need to double-check if your TV or display has an HDMI output port (it should be labelled with the abbreviation ARC).

 On the subject of TVs, you also need to check if the TV supports 5.1 audio.
 If you install a 5.1 system with a TV that doesn’t support it, the output will be audio 2.1, which won’t be the true surround sound experience.
 On the other hand, most sources such as video-game consoles, computers, and Blu-ray players support 5.1 audio.

 Now let’s take a look at the 2.1 home entertainment systems.

 Although 5.1 home entertainment systems deliver the best experience, the 2.1 systems are not far behind, and there are several reasons to consider buying one.

 For starters, they’re much cheaper than their counterparts.
 You can find some decent 2.1 channel soundbars for under $200 and most of them have Bluetooth.
 You might assume since there are no external speakers positioned behind you that 2.1 soundbars lack true surround sound.